dart-lang/pana/test/goldens/end2end/angular_components-0.10.0.json_report.md

 See [package layout](https://dart.dev/tools/pub/package-layout#examples) guidelines on how to add an example.
 </details>

-## 10/20 Package is multi-platform
+## 10/20 Support multiple platforms

 ### [~] 10/20 points: Supports 1 of 2 possible platforms (native, **js**)